zaufi/kate-cpp-helper-plugin/README.md

   so automatic completer added for this case.
 * speedup getting completions
 * enable automatic completions popup when member accessed
+* `#include` explorer has been added.
+It can hihglight "redundand" headers included in a translation unit.

 Version 0.8.6
 -------------